Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 She did so, diligently, and signed it after Powell had outlined the assorted legal necessities.

 "Very well."
 Powell stood, rounded the desk and leaned against it.
-"Just a parting comment, and this is more… informal."
+"Just a parting comment, and this is more... informal."
 He added.
 Kovač didn’t break posture.
 "The ideals of the SOR are Humility, Service and Selflessness."
 He reminded her, not that he needed to.
 Everyone in the Regiment knew the ideals.
-"Calculated gambles with your career for what you think is a good and justified cause, well… If, Heaven forfend, you should ever find yourself needing to make a similar choice in future, I want you to remember that the regiment needs you, Kovač.
-We have a lot of talented people here, and they need both your expertise… and the example you set."
+"Calculated gambles with your career for what you think is a good and justified cause, well...
+If, Heaven forfend, you should ever find yourself needing to make a similar choice in future, I want you to remember that the regiment needs you, Kovač.
+We have a lot of talented people here, and they need both your expertise... and the example you set."

 Her composure finally showed a minor flaw - she blinked. "...Yes sir."